codebar/tutorials/html/1/tutorial.md

 ## Let's get started!

-Let’s start by defining the basic structure of our website.
+Let's start by defining the basic structure of our website.

 ```html
 <!DOCTYPE html>